-Our return to Kiev was without incident and little conversation, I think we were all absorbed in our own thoughts.
+Our return to Kyiv was without incident and little conversation, I think we were all absorbed in our own thoughts.

 From our drop-off point at the Dnipro Hotel Jamie and I opted to have a meal in nearby Nezalezhnosti Maidan (Independence Square).
 The square has lots of statues and water fountains, very popular with locals and tourists.
 We had an excellent meal in a Turkish restaurant at the top of the square and finished off the evening by watching a spectacular colourful fountain display to music before catching a taxi back to the Adria.

-The Hydro Park is a lovely amenity for the citizens of Kiev, it is situated on a large island in the middle of the Dnipro River.
+The Hydro Park is a lovely amenity for the citizens of Kyiv, it is situated on a large island in the middle of the Dnipro River.
 It has a funfair, restaurants, museums, parks, a superb beach and lots of water sports.
 We had come for breakfast, which we ate in an establishment near the entrance and a visit to the Kiev in Miniature Museum.
-As this was to be our last full day in Kiev it seemed a good idea to see what the city has to offer, the easy way.
-Entrance was cheap and we found it interesting and a nice way to spend an hour.
-After a brief wander around the north side of the island we made our way back to the Metro and caught a train to Dnipro Station, the next stop along the line (same price).
+As this was to be our last full day in Kyiv it seemed a good idea to see what the city has to offer, the easy way.
+The entrance was cheap and we found it interesting and a nice way to spend an hour.
+After a brief wander around the north side of the island, we made our way back to the Metro and caught a train to Dnipro Station, the next stop along the line (same price).

-From the station it was a bit of an uphill trek to Kyievo-Pecherska Lavra. also known as the Kiev Monastery of the Caves, a historic Orthodox Christian monastery.
-It is a beautiful many golden domed building that can be seen from much of the city.
+From the station, it was a bit of an uphill trek to Kyievo-Pecherska Lavra. also known as the Kyiv Monastery of the Caves, a historic Orthodox Christian monastery.
+It is a beautiful many golden-domed building that can be seen from much of the city.
 We first visited the caves that it is famed for.
-Dark narrow white washed passages wind away in all directions each leading to a crypt containing several glass topped coffins, through which you could see (if you purchased a candle) the splendidly robed inhabitant, presumably a past priest or abbot.
+Dark narrow whitewashed passages wind away in all directions each leading to a crypt containing several glass-topped coffins, through which you could see (if you purchased a candle) the splendidly robed inhabitant, presumably a past priest or abbot.

-Next, we climbed the bell tower for a great view over the city and river.
-The staircase is certainly not for the unfit, faint hearted or with any kind of life threatening medical condition.
+Next, we climbed the bell tower for a great view of the city and river.
+The staircase is certainly not for the unfit, faint-hearted or with any kind of life-threatening medical condition.
 Both Jamie and I were truly shattered by the time we got to the top!
 But it was worth it.

-On route we passed many military vehicles that the Ukrainian army had captured in the Russian incursion in 20114/15.
-Each vehicle had its fighting spec outlined on an information board and the battle that it was captured in.
-From the obvious damage inflicted on many of them I fear the occupants did not survive.
+On route, we passed many military vehicles that the Ukrainian army had captured in the Russian incursion in 20114/15.
+Each vehicle had its fighting spec outlined on an information board and the battle that it was captured.
+From the obvious damage inflicted on many of them, I fear the occupants did not survive.
 The Ukrainian Army is no pushover.
-Jamie and I decided to have a bit of fun in an attack helicopter that had a fearsome array of armament.
+Jamie and I decided to have a bit of fun in an attack helicopter that had a fearsome array of armaments.
 For 10 Hryvnia each we sat in the cockpit and blasted away with the front machine gun, great fun.
 The helicopter was intact apart from a small bullet hole in the corner of the windscreen, I suppose that the pilot had been shot yet managed to land the aircraft without further damage.
 I wonder how he fared?

 Feeling hungry we found a small restaurant nearby the monastery and spent a good hour or so soaking up the afternoon sun with a very tasty meal.

-It was our intention to return to Dnipro Station via a short cut path which took us down a very steep wooded incline.
-However, due to extensive works in the area, we found that we couldn’t actually reach the station, though only some 50m away.
+It was our intention to return to Dnipro Station via a shortcut path which took us down a very steep wooded incline.
+However, due to extensive work in the area, we found that we couldn’t actually reach the station, though only some 50m away.
 Annoyingly, we had to traverse back up the slope and do it the long way!
-From the station we again journeyed to the Hydro Park.
-Here we made our way down to the beach and boarded a small cruiser for an hour long trip down the river.
+From the station, we again journeyed to Hydro Park.
+Here we made our way down to the beach and boarded a small cruiser for an hour-long trip down the river.
 Cost 120 Hryvnia.

-There were three boats tied up alongside the small quay, one doing a 4 hour trip, another a 2 hour trip and ours.
+There were three boats tied up alongside the small quay, one doing a 4-hour trip, another a 2-hour trip and ours.
 Each left within a few minutes of each other and headed in different directions.
 It had been a gorgeous day up till now but as we departed, the heavens opened up causing us to scurry down inside from our prime top deck spot.
 We were soon joined by others.
 The storm lasted around 15 minutes and the sun came out to play again.
 I treated myself to a beer and at 40 Hryvnia it was the cheapest drink I’d had so far!
-It is a shame that Cunard don’t have the same drinks policy.
+It is a shame that Cunard doesn’t have the same drinks policy.

-After steaming down stream for a while we about turned and sailing passed our departure point we continued upstream to the Motherland Statue, eventually returning to our berth on the hour.
-A relaxing way to see Kiev with a bit of stormy excitement.
+After steaming downstream for a while we about turned and sailing passed our departure point we continued upstream to the Motherland Statue, eventually returning to our berth on the hour.
+A relaxing way to see Kyiv with a bit of stormy excitement.